systemcrash/hasl-platform/info.md

 ## Configuration variables for departure sensors
-This sensor type creates a departuresined departure sensor for a specific stop.
+This sensor type creates a departure sensor for a specific stop.
 You can find the ID with some help from another API , ["SL Platsuppslag](https://www.trafiklab.se/api/sl-platsuppslag/konsol)).
 In the example above, site 4244 is Mölnvik.
 This sensor can be used with hasl-cards ([departure-card](https://github.com/hasl-platform/lovelace-hasl-departure-card), [traffic-status-card](https://github.com/hasl-platform/lovelace-hasl-traffic-status-card)) and outputs data as described in the [sensor description](DEPARTURES_OBJECT.md).

 | Name | Required? | Description | Default |
 |------|-----------|-------------|---------|